imahdio/VPN-issue/README.md

 ![socks1](https://user-images.githubusercontent.com/64577273/196996481-bb9f1198-7656-4a8c-9145-69fb3ef9842b.jpg)

 notice: I've used [this proxifier software](https://github.com/imahdio/VPN-issue/files/9831787/Proxifier.4.07.%2B.Portable.zip) for testing the connection. as be shown in above image, the connection refused on my own local PC which is connected to restricted internet by ISP/government but that test passed from USA based server successfully.

+NOTICE: I have access into google.com and many other international websites with some limited abilities. for example:
+1. although I have access itno microsoft.com and bing.com but couldnot update wibndows 10 with my local IP.
+2. although [this website](https://www.google.com/chrome/) is accessible with my local IP but not possible to download google chrome browser without using vpn!!